Welcome to Maasai Mara National Reserve Kenya

 Hot air Balloon in Masai Mara: Hot air Balloon in Masai Mara is one of the few unmissable experiences at the reserve.
 Have a great Eagle view of Masai Mara as you float on air seeing the aerial view of the wildlife and entire topography of the reserve.
 Hot Air Balloon in Masai mara is a unique experience that lasts for 1 hour or more depending on the weather of the day.
 You enjoy the pink toques of the sunlight flicker that crosses the sky, observing the rays of the sun rise spread all over the balloon basket.
 The Balloon safaris in Maasai Mara starts early in the morning at around 5 am with briefing by the senior pilots before we are set to enter and sit down at the basket as the hot air balloon is started.
 The Maasai Mara hot air balloon takes you as close as possible to nature where you can make clear videos, take as many photos as you can.
 You catch wildlife actions live while on the flight like wildebeest migration, hunting of the big cats and many more.
 The Hot Air balloon is done in the bush with a toast of wine glass before your driver collects you to take back to the lodge.

 Wildebeest migration in Masai Mara: Wildebeest migration in Masai Mara is one of the seven natural wonders of the world.
 Its recorded as the largest wildlife migration on planet earth that takes place annually.
 The wildebeest circular migration follows the yearly weather calendar as the animals look for fresh water and pasture.
 The wildebeest move miles and miles from the endless plains of Serengeti to the Maasai Mara national park through Mara River.
 Wildebeest migration in Maasai Mara National Park happens from July to August when millions of the wildebeest and other grazers like Zebras, topis and others more to the Southern part of Masai mara to look for green pastures.
 Its much incredible, magical and indescribable action worth viewed live not reading on documentaries.
-The journey attracts a lot of predators especially the big cats on land and big Nile Crocodiles on the water during crossing the River as its termed as Survival to the fittest.
+The journey attracts a lot of predators especially the big cats on land and big Nile Crocodiles on the water during crossing the mara River from Ngorongoro national park to Serengeti national park and cross to Masai mara as its termed as Survival to the fittest.
 Wildebeest migration in Maasai Mara National Park is the world’s most thrilling and spectacular displays of wildlife which is unique.
 The animals will spend between two to three months in Masai Mara before they transfer again back to Serengeti national park.